What is Birth Injury Legal Help?

 A statute of limitation is the period of time that you can seek legal action against another party.
 The statute of limitations depends on a few different issues.
 These include the charges being brought and the state’s laws.

-In birth injury lawsuits, the statute of limitations on cases is usually 18.
+In birth injury lawsuits, the statute of limitations on cases is usually until your child is 18 years old.
 This allows enough time for your family to properly diagnose any birth injuries or palsies that may not have been apparent at birth.
 However, since statutes of limitations vary from state to state, it is important to check your state’s regulations.

 If you are considering a birth injury lawsuit, the time to call is now.
 Our team can help verify your case and when the statute of limitations expires in your state.
 If you do not stay informed, you could lose out on funds needed to help pay for your child’s medical expenses and therapy.